rossrobino/domco/README.md

 ### lib

 `src/lib` has been configured with the `$lib` alias for convenience.
 This is a good place to house shared code that will be imported in other places in your project such as blocks or types.

+### Deploy

+Since **domco** is just a Vite plugin, it can be deployed on services like Vercel with zero configuration.
+You can also build locally and output to `./dist`.